 - Other economic opportunities for local communities will be limited because this is new, sophisticated technology of which economically active residents in the area have little experience.
-Economic displacement may thus be equally likely as economic benefit. - The cumulative effect of a large number of solar PV array developments in the Dealesville area will negatively affect the landscape quality, 'sense of place' of the sub-region and tourism activities in some parts. - The Dealesville community's interests are not uniform nor unified: there is a significant body of farmers who are opposed to solar PV development in the area on the basis of its potential to reduce property values, reduce the land area available for productive farming, and disrupt the farming lifestyles that have prevailed here for generations.
-But there is another group of farmers who are in favour of the development because it will bring new business opportunities.
+Economic displacement may thus be equally likely as economic benefit. - Project 1 abuts the largest number of other farm properties, hence has the greatest potential for impacts to neighbouring owners and residents, although there are no residents within 1 km of the boundaries. - The cumulative effect of a large number of solar PV array developments in the Dealesville area will negatively affect the landscape quality, 'sense of place' of the sub-region and tourism activities in some parts. - The Dealesville community's interests are not uniform nor unified: there is a significant body of farmers who are opposed to solar PV development in the area on the basis of its potential to reduce property values, reduce the land area available for productive farming, and disrupt the farming lifestyles that have prevailed here for generations.
+But there is another group of farmers who are in favour of the development because it wll bring new business opportunities.